 6.5.
 Do these same steps for each text you want to translate.

-Activating the translation on your website #
+Activating the translations on your website (changing site language) #

 Once the translation files are saved, you should already see the plugin in your own language on the website.